-Generally, our processing of your personal information as described in this Policy is allowed by these laws because we have a legitimate need to carry out the processing for the purposes described above.
+Generally, we collect personal information as described in this Policy for several lawful reasons, including where the processing is reasonably necessary for the purpose of a legitimate interest pursued by us, such as to provide participants with access to our programme.
 Some processing may also be necessary so that we can perform a contract with you or because it is required by law.
-We only use your information to send you marketing communications by email or text with your consent, and you can always opt out of receipt of marketing communications by post or telephone as explained below.
+We only use your information to send you marketing communications by email or text with your consent, and you can always opt out of receipt of marketing communications as explained below.

 Your credit or debit card information

 If you use your credit or debit card to donate to us, buy something or make a booking online, we pass your card details securely to our payment processing partner as part of the payment process.
-We do this in accordance with the Payment Card Industry Security Standard (PDF download), and don’t store the details on our website or databases.
+We do this in accordance with the Payment Card Industry Security Standard, and don't store the details on our website or databases.